-Major trails have a minimum width of 12 feet and be surfaced in asphalt, concrete, or other paving alternative with comparable performance; wood plank surface permitted on causeways or boardwalks.
+As described in the BRP, Major trails have a minimum width of 12 feet and be surfaced in asphalt or concrete, although a wood plank surface is permitted on causeways or boardwalks.
 The three BRP Major-trail alignments are:

 - Intergarrison Trail: Connects Fort Ord Dunes State Beach to the CSUMB campus, the former landfill area, the BLM lands through Marina's community park, and the East Garrison by means of the 8th Street Bridge, 8th Street, and Intergarrison Road. - Fort Ord Dunes State Beach Trail: This trail would consist of lane striping within the travelway of the proposed Beach Range Road connecting the cities of Marina and Seaside through the back dune area. - Salinas Valley /Seaside Trail: This trail is intended to serve as a major north/south hiker/biker trail through the former Fort Ord.
 It is located predominantly within planned transportation rights-of-way, although an option exists along the Seaside/former Fort Ord boundary to locate the bike trail within an existing power transmission line corridor.